 In scholarly and theological circles, Deutero-Isaiah is famous for the world-embracing transcendence of its vision.
 The heaven is My throne, the earth My footstool, a new heaven, a new earth, etc. (66:1, 22).
 But the focus of the text, chapter 66, read today in the synagogue, is more red and raw than all that.

-The affects that drive the text are shame and its overcoming in joy and comfort, wrought as the birth pangs of a nation born all at once, rage against the foe, the consolation of the breast, limbs that flourish like grass, God’s revelation of power. כל בשר, all flesh comes before God.
+The affects that drive the text are shame before and rage against the foe, joy and comfort, the birth pangs of a nation born all at once, the consolation of the breast, limbs that flourish like grass, God’s revelation of power. כל בשר, all flesh comes before God.

 Deutero-Isaiah 66 is more meat than transcendence.
 Horror is its closing picture.

 On the corpse of the men who rebelled against Me;

 Nor their fire be quenched;

 They shall be a horror

 To all flesh.”